zhxf2012/CropImageView/README.md

 # CropImageView
-Crop Images in SwiftUI .
+Crop Images in SwiftUI.

-A SwiftUI implementation of crop images in special areas..
-Here's some of its useful features:
+A SwiftUI implementation of cropping images in selected areas.
+Here are some of its useful features:

- * supports input with a UIImage and cropSize.
+ * Supports input with a UIImage and cropSize.
- * Supports Drag and drop the input image
+ * Supports dragging and dropping the input image
- * Supports Scale for zoom in and out.
+ * Supports scale for zooming in and out.
- * Supports save the result UIImage
+ * Supports saving the result UIImage
- * Supports show in present and dismiss
+ * Supports showing in present and dismiss
  * Supports SwiftUI in iOS 13 and MacOS 10.15

  ### Pull requests and suggestions welcome :)
-<a href="https://github.com/zhxf2012/CropImageView/issues">Report Bug</a>  ·  <a href="https://github.com/zhxf2012/CropImageView/issues">Suggest a feature</a>
+<a href="https://github.com/zhxf2012/CropImageView/issues">Report Bug</a>· <a href="https://github.com/zhxf2012/CropImageView/issues">Suggest a feature</a>

 ## Getting Started
 To run the example project, clone the repo, and run.